The Greenrose Holding Company - GuruFocus.com

-AMITYVILLE, N.Y., Aug.
-15, 2022 (GLOBE NEWSWIRE) -- The Greenrose Holding Company Inc. ( GNRS, GNRSW) (“Greenrose” or the “Company”), a multi-state grower and producer of cannabis brands and products, announced that it will be postponing its scheduled conference call on Monday, August 15, 2022, at 5:00 p.m.
+AMITYVILLE, N,Y., Aug.
+18, 2022 (GLOBE NEWSWIRE) -- The Greenrose Holding Company Inc. ( GNRS, GNRSW) (“Greenrose” or the “Company”), a multi-state grower and producer of cannabis brands and products, will hold its rescheduled conference call on Monday, August 22, 2022, at 5:00 p.m.
 Eastern time to discuss its results for the second quarter ended June 30, 2022.

-Greenrose is committed to reporting its second quarter 2022 financial results and providing an update on timing for the rescheduled conference call as soon as practicable.
-The Company expects to issue revised call details once confirmed.
+The Company will provide its financial results in a press release prior to the conference call.

 About The Greenrose Holding Company Inc.